nemiasalc56/basketball-game/README.md

 - The user is able to select easy, normal and hard.

 - The user use a slider selector for the direction and another one for power using the letters W, R and F for  player 1.
-For player 2 U,I and J.
+For player 2 U, I and J.

 - Each player will have three attemps per round and score as much as they can without failing more than three attemps.